statengeneraal/laws-markdown/verdrag/verdrag/tot/oprichting/van/het/internationaal/vaccinatie-instituut/BWBV0001340/README.md

 (iii) two members appointed by WHO;

+(iv) up to five members elected by the Board upon recommendation of governments of the Parties to this Agreement;

-(iv) one member elected by the Board upon the recommendation of UNDP;
+(v) one member elected by the Board upon recommendation of UNDP;

-(v) the Executive Secretary of the CVI, or his/her representative, as a member ex-officio; and
+(vi) the Executive Secretary of the GAVI, or his representative, as a member ex-officio; and

-(vi) the Director of the Institute as a member ex-officio.
+(vii) the Director of the Institute as a member ex-officio.
 2. Member-at-large shall be appointed for terms of no more than three years as determined by the Board in advance of the appointment.
 In the case of vacancy of members-at-large by reason of their retirement, death, incapacity, or any other cause, the Board shall fill the vacancy in the same manner as the original appointment.
 A new member appointed to replace a member during the latter's term, may be appointed for the remaining term of the member being replaced.
 He/she is eligible to serve two additional terms.
 3. The members of the Board are eligible for reappointment to a second term, but shall not serve more than two successive terms, except that the member elected as Chairperson may have his/her term extended by the Board in order to coincide with his/her appointment as Chairperson.
-4. The members of the Board, other than the members serving ex-officio and the members appointed by the host country and WHO, shall serve in a personal capacity and are not considered, nor do they act, as official representatives of governments or organizations.
+4. The members of the Board, other than the members serving ex-officio, the members appointed by the host country and WHO, and the members elected upon recommendation of governments, shall serve in a personal capacity and are not considered, nor do they act, as official representatives of governments or organizations.
-5. The term of office and the selection of the members appointed by the Government of the host country (hereinafter referred to as the “Government") will be determined by the Government.
+5. The term of office and the selection of the members appointed by the Government of the host country (hereinafter referred to as the “Government”) will be determined by the Government.
+6. The members of the Board elected upon recommendation of governments shall serve for a term of three years and be eligible for reelection.

 ### Article  X